awsdocs/amazon-rds-user-guide/doc_source/custom-cev.md

    If the CEV manifest has an invalid form, the console displays **Error validating the CEV manifest**\.
 Fix the problems, and try again\.

 The **Custom engine versions** page appears\.
 Your CEV is shown with the status **Creating**\.
 Creation takes approximately two hours\.

-If creation fails, RDS Custom issues `RDS-EVENT-0196` with the message `Creation failed for custom engine version 19.my_cev1`, and includes details about the failure\.
-For example, the event prints missing files\.

 ### AWS CLI<a name="custom-cev.create.CEV"></a>